coozoo/cactiJMXmonitor/README.md

 ## Info

-This script canbe executed from shell
+This script can be executed from shell

 Replace IP port with yours values